joemiller/goreleaser-gon-poc/README.md

 ------

 goreleaser will notarize all binaries including the Windows and Linux binaries.
-This will succeed but it is probably pointless.
+This will succeed but it is probably pointless and adds considerable time to the build process due to the unpredictability of Apple's notarization API.
 Goreleaser would need a way to filter the `gon` signing to specific OS's or build id's.